-No impairment charges in respect of Council Dwellings was made to the HRA for the financial year 2016/17.
-There was, however, a revaluation downwards of £4.077M in respect of non-enhancing capital expenditure on Council Housing stock.
-This was offset by £8.877M upward revaluation as a result of the full revaluation exercise.
-There was an impairment charge of £3K in respect of non-dwelling assets.
+No impairment charges in respect of Council Dwellings was made to the HRA for the financial year 2017/18.
+There was, however, a revaluation downwards of £4.030M in respect of non-enhancing capital expenditure on Council Housing stock.
+This was offset by £6.753M upward revaluation as a result of the full revaluation exercise.
+There was a revaluation upward of £0.079M in respect of non-dwelling assets.